LouSens/LouSens/README.md

     </td>
     <td>
       <h1>Welcome to My Profile!</h1>
       <p>I'm David Kurniawan, a developer passionate about automation, AI, and open source.
-Below you'll find a bit about me, my skills, and ways to connect.</p>
+I've included below a section about myself, my skills, and ways to connect.</p>
     </td>
   </tr>
 </table>